cresset-template/cresset/README.md

 2. `pip install package[option]` will fail on the terminal because of Z-shell globbing.
 Characters such as `[`,`]`,`*`, etc. will be interpreted by Z-shell as special commands.
-To disable with behavior add `noglob` in front of the command, e.g., `noglob pip install package[option]`.
-Alternatively, one may also use string literals, e.g., `pip install 'package[option]'`.
+Use string literals, e.g., `pip install 'package[option]'` for cross-shell consistency.

 3. WSL users using Compose should disable `ipc: host`.
 WSL cannot use this option.